tcjill/Gilbert-Pizza/README.md

 ## How to Start

 npm
-Download or Clone this Repository.
-Run $ npm install to install the project dependencies.
+Download or Clone this Repository. https://github.com/tcjill/tire Run $ npm install to install the project dependencies.
 Run the app using $ npm start.
-App can be seen at: localhost:3000 which should open automatically.
+App can be seen at: localhost:3000 which should open automatically. https://docs.npmjs.com/cli/start Is a good place for info if you have any trouble.

 ## How to Use